kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 A broad framework may require a huge content ecosystem partly because there is much more to explain.

-## Surface Area and Required Community Scale Are Related
+## Surface Area and Required Community Scale Are Related { #surface-area-community }

 A rough conceptual model is: